zawataki/Vimchro/README.md

 # Vimrome
-Behave like the Vimperator on Chrome.
+This is tool for behave like the Vimperator on Chrome.